cabloy/zova/zova-docs/guide/techniques/router/zod.md

 [zod](https://zod.dev) is typeScript-first schema validation with static type inference

-Cabloy-Front encapsulates `zod` and provides an enhanced version of `zz` object
+Zova encapsulates `zod` and provides an enhanced version of `zz` object

 ## Basic usage